andrii-lundiak/ng-experiments/README.md

 In short:

-- `npm install @angular/cli@latest --global` if you want to rely on latest STABLE version or `npm install @angular/cli@next --global` if you want to install development version to try.
+- `npm install @angular/cli@latest --global`
 - `ng new my-new-project` (eg. `ng new ng16`)
 - If Routing was NOT configured during `ng new` then `ng generate module app-routing --flat --module=app`
 - `ng generate component details`
 - `ng generate service hero`
 - If Angular MDC needed => https://material.angular.io/guide/getting-started => `ng add @angular/material` plus a few code changes.
+- `ng add @angular-eslint/schematics@latest` or use dedicated version.

+ If you want to rely on the VERY latest aka nightly builds version then use `next`:
+ - `npm install @angular/cli@next --global`
+ - `ng add @angular/material@next` (but it can fail, because Angular Material versioning is alwaysing behind Angular)
+ - `ng add @angular-eslint/schematics@next` (same situation with versioning)